chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - CSP(Cloud Storage Provider) - Cloud storage services such as Dropbox or Google Drive.
 - Shared Link - A link from a CSP that gives the bearer of that link access to private data.
 - DP(Data Portal) - The cellxgene Data Portal.
-- Small File - a file < 5 GB in size.
+- Small File - a file < 100 MB in size.
-- Large File - a file > 5 GB in size.
+- Large File - a file > 100 MB in size.

 ## Problem Statement | Background